 Not only should you play around with what time of day you’re shooting images, also consider playing with light and shadow contrasts.

 One exercise you can do to begin developing your creative skills is go out during a gorgeous bluebird day and place a subject somewhere.
 Then, walk in a circle around the subject snapping pictures, and see how the angle you are at from the light source can change the overall image itself.
 How does shooting directly towards the light look compared to shooting from the side or with the light behind you?
 As you start to play with this understanding of light, your photography will only continue to improve, even on your smartphone.

 Regardless of how great your light is or if your camera is focusing on the right subject, if your hands move too much when you try to take a picture, the image is going to come out looking fuzzy or blurry.

 The trick is to try and stay as steady as possible when taking pics, even on your phone.
 Now if you struggle with this on your own, consider what is around you that you could use as a make-shift tripod.
-Sometimes balancing your phone on a nearby table, fence, or even rock can help the image come out much more crisp and clear!
+Sometimes balancing your phone on a nearby table, fence, or even rock can help the image come out much crisper and clearer!
 Or, if you’re taking phone photos often, consider investing in an actual phone tripod or grip-holder to help out.
 After purchasing one, set up tripod legs in such a way that it is not too wide or too close, an optimum distance could make your phone stable and ready to take photographs.
 Phone tripods often come in handy where those large ones can’t be carried especially in adventure sports like river rafting and canoeing.